 - Physical team building

 Both types are valuable and appropriate for different times.
 Problem-solving or brain teaser challenges are perfect for the start of meetings, zoom calls or other times throughout the day when the team have 30 minutes spare.
 Physical team building is ideal when assigned a whole day or afternoon to enjoy the activities, Why not get the team together and travel somewhere to enjoy a day of challenges and laughs.
-We would highly recommend a mixture of both to maximise the effect of indoor team building games for employees.
+We would highly recommend a mixture of both to maximise the effect of indoor activities for employees.

 Problem-Solving Games for Employees

-Little things throughout the day challenge our thinking and test our skills.
+If you’re looking at holding an indoor events, problem-solving games are perfect workplace games because little things throughout the day challenge our thinking and test our skills.
 Practise and strengthen these abilities with team building activities.
 We’ve all played two truths and a lie one too many times in the office, so this is a fresh take on some new ice breaker games.
 These can all be completed in the office with limited materials, perfect for a Monday morning or Friday afternoon game.

 The game: A timeless activity that tests logical thinking and teamwork.
 Split your employees into small groups.
 Let them get creative and come up with a team name and slogan.
 This could also be considered an outdoor team building activity.